Skip to main content

 A single OCR settlement for a risk analysis failure at a small practice runs $25,000–$350,000.
 The average healthcare data breach costs $9.8 million.
 For a solo practice, either number is existential.

 The question for any independent practice is not whether to invest in compliance infrastructure.
-The question is whether to pay significantly more for less platform.
+The question is whether the platform you choose delivers the coverage your practice actually needs at a price that makes sense for your budget.

 What to Look For in an Affordable HIPAA Platform